chriskonnertz/Jobs/README.md

     $jobs = new ChrisKonnertz\Jobs\Jobs($cache);
 ```

 > If you use Laravel with the service provider you do not have to worry about this.
 The service provider will inject the cache dependency.
 In any other case the cache class has to implement the cache interface (`CacheInterface`).
-Take a look at the `CacheWrapper` class (that is meant for Laravel integration) for an example implementation.
+Take a look at the `LaravelCache` class (that is meant for Laravel integration) for an example implementation.

 Register the job:
 ```php